Sampreet/entan_oem_mod/README.md

 ## About the Work

 We investigate the dynamics of quantum entanglement in an optoelectromechanical system consisting of an optical cavity and an LC circuit sharing a common mechanical membrane.
+The cavity and circuit are driven by modulated lasers and voltages respectively.

 ## Related Works